-If you are tossing up whether to visit Middle Lagoon or head the extra distance to Kooljaman at Cape Leveque, you are in a fantastic position.
+If you are looking for Cape Leveque camping, and tossing up whether to visit Middle Lagoon or head the extra distance to Kooljaman at Cape Leveque you are in a fantastic position.
 At the end of the day, it won’t matter where you go; they are both truly unbelievable spots that you will love and remember for a long time to come.

 Before I do though, if all you want to do is look at amazing photos from both locations, check our photo post out at Off to Cape Leveque.

 Both Middle Lagoon and Cape Leveque are located on the Cape Leveque peninsula.
 Middle Lagoon is roughly 175km from Broome, with Cape Leveque being a bit further at 220km.

 In terms of actual driving times, they aren’t too far apart.
 On a good run from Kooljaman all the way to Broome it will take a smidge over 2 hours.
 3 hours is recommended though, but it vastly depends on the road condition when you head up.